Melbourne Mobility Map

 The map helps to connect you to key tourism destinations, accessible toilets and parking, and transport connections within the precincts.

-The Project created a valuable accessibility resource for Melbourne’s residents and visitors, giving people with limited mobility the confidence to get out and about.
+The Project has created a valuable accessibility resource for Melbourne’s residents and visitors, giving people with limited mobility the confidence to get out and about, enjoying everything this great city has to offer.

 About the project